solid/authorization-panel/wac-ucr/uc-survey.md

 This is an important aspect of onboarding and the growth os Solid.
 * +1 KaiGilb: graphMetrix
 * -0 hindia: because I dont like the idea of "forcing" people to register but i can see a use case in a tight ship
+* -0 dmitrizagidulin: because at best, it may lead to the creation of throwaway / temporary Solid accounts that will then gather dust and inflate numbers. -1 if this feature is explicitly intended for list collection.
+For that, we should have a separate use case, something like "Grant access only if the user consents to be added to a list for future contacting etc".

 ## Basic collection access